 Below the chart, you can change several Chart Attributes - i.e. settings that affect the entire chart.
 These include:

 The Chart Scale section allows you to change the conditions which cause reversals on the P&F chart.
-Please see our ChartSchool article on P&F Scaling and Timeframes for details on these settings.
+(Please see our ChartSchool article on P&F Scaling and Timeframes for details choosing these settings.)